Mental Health Facilities Miller, SD

 Community Counseling Services Outreach Services/hand County Memorial

 Community Counseling Services Outreach Services/hand County Memorial is a mental health treatment center in Miller, SD, located at 300 West 5th Street, 57362 zip code area.
 Community Counseling Services Outreach Services/hand County Memorial provides outpatient treatment.
-Community Counseling Services Outreach Services/hand County Memorial offers cognitive behavioral therapy, integrated dual diagnosis disorder treatment and individual psychotherapy to children / adolescents, adults and seniors 65 or older.
-Community Counseling Services Outreach Services/hand County Memorial also supports children/adolescents with serious emotional disturbance, people requiring dual diagnosis treatment and people with serious mental illness.
-Additional services at Community Counseling Services Outreach Services/hand County Memorial consist of court-ordered outpatient treatment, case management and intensive case management.
+Community Counseling Services Outreach Services/hand County Memorial offers activity therapy, cognitive behavioral therapy and group therapy to adults, children / adolescents and seniors 65 or older.
+Community Counseling Services Outreach Services/hand County Memorial also supports people with serious mental illness, people requiring dual diagnosis treatment and children/adolescents with serious emotional disturbance.
+Additional services at Community Counseling Services Outreach Services/hand County Memorial consist of assertive community treatment, chronic disease/illness management and intensive case management.

 Learn More